 - a.
 Raise the starting device to the over-the-head position and give the command, "ON YOUR MARKS."
 At the same time swing the other arm (starting with elbow straight and hand at side) backward and upward over the head and then down in front, ending with hand pointing to the ground in front.
 After a reasonable length of time, sufficient to allow all runners to become comfortable and motionless (if the starter feels the time taken to prepare for the "set" command is too long, he/she may direct the runners to stand and warn the offender(s) to arrive at the pre-set position more quickly). - b.
 Give the command "SET" and at the same time, raise the free hand above the head.
-(Do not Yell.
+(Do not yell.
 The SET command should be given in clear and crisp voice, but never yell at the runners).
 All runners should respond immediately and assume their final set position.
 The starter should fire the starting device only after all runners are set and motionless.
-Runners can be called up at this point, if the interval assuming final set position is too long. - 3.
+Runners can be called up at this point, if the interval assuming final set position is too long.
+As per NFHS Rule 5-7-2 the time between the "set" command and the firing of the gun should be approximately two (2) seconds. - 3.
 Individual races or relay legs of 800 meters or longer: - a.
 Runners are asked to take a position 3 meters behind the starting line/starting arc. - b.
 With the starting device raised over the head and the other hand pointing to the ground in front, give the command "ON YOUR MARKS," and at the same time quickly raise the free arm over the head. - c.
 When all are motionless, fire the starting device. - d.
 If a runner goes down in the first 100 meters, fire the starting device again to recall the runners and restart the race.

 - 4. Starting violations that constitute a false start: - a.
 Failure to comply with the starter's commands. - b.
-Having any part of the body in contact with the starting line or running surface beyond the line, when the starting device is fired. - c.
+Having any part of the body in contact with the starting line or running surface beyond the line when the starting device is fired. - c.
 Failure to remain motionless after assuming the set position prior to the starting device being fired. - d.
 Repeated use of disconcerting acts. - 5.
 A starter should never "save" a runner from a false start by shortening the time interval between the "SET" command and the firing of the starting device.
 It is the responsibility of the starter that all competitors receive a "FAIR AND EQUAL START".